Trip Planning, Logistics, & Other Thoughts

 Applying for a New Zealand Visa

 Overall, we found the Visa application process fairly straightforward and easy.
 As with most Visas it is beneficial to start the process early.
 New Zealand has an immigration website that asks you to create an account and then go through an application process.
 Because we were both under the age of 30, we were able to apply for a Working Holiday Visa, allowing us to stay in the country for up to 12 months.
-Some countries citizens, including U.S. citizens, are able to visit New Zealand for up to 90 days without a Visa.
+For some countries, including the U.S., citizens are able to visit New Zealand for up to 90 days without a Visa.
 It would be ambitious to arrive, setup, walk the Te Araroa, and leave the country, all within 90 days - but I wouldn’t put it past some folks out there.
 Either way, make sure to do your research and choose the correct Visa for your age and intended trip.
 Both of our Visas seemed to get approved fairly quickly and we were glad to have finished that process when it was over.

 Buying a Flight

-Buying your flight to and from New Zealand may be one of the biggest single expenses that you will have on your journey to walk the Te Araroa Trail (TA).
+Buying your flight to and from New Zealand may be one of the biggest single expenses to walk the Te Araroa Trail (TA).
 We started tracking flight costs early - at least several months before departure.
 We used multiple sites that compare prices such as Google Flights, SkyScanner, and Kayak.
 We ultimately found that SkyScanner offered the best searching ability and prices in comparison with other sites.
 It is also very helpful if your dates are flexible, because prices from the U.S. to New Zealand varied a lot in our searches.

 Walking Northbound or Southbound?